beejjorgensen/bgnet/src/bgnet.md

 manner, and some can't.
 You should see what your local man page says on the matter if you want to attempt it.

 Some Unices update the time in your `struct timeval` to reflect the amount of time still remaining before a timeout.
 But others do not.
 Don't rely on that occurring if you want to be portable.
-(Use
-\index{gettimeofday()@\texttt{gettimeofday()}} `gettimeofday()` if you need to track time elapsed.
+(Use [ixtt[gettimeofday()]] `gettimeofday()` if you need to track time elapsed.
 It's a bummer, I know, but that's the way it is.)

 What happens if a socket in the read set closes the connection?
 Well, in that case, `select()` returns with that socket descriptor set as "ready to read".